Narvalex/EventCentric/README.md

 # EventCentric
-An event centric litle framework in .NET and SQL Server
+A litle event centric framework in .NET and SQL Server